KING OF KINGS (A Christmas Coda to ‘Bitter Legacy’)

 Ben darted a glance at him and ran his hand back through his hair.
 It looked like a gesture of defeat.
 “It’s just… I don’t fit.
 Jamie.
 Any of this.
 It’s another planet.
 And I don’t belong.
 He does.
 Charles does.”

-But James had half-feared the party might have this effect—like a poultice on a wound, drawing up the legacy of corruption, old poison bubbling up through the cracks.
+But James had half-suspected the party might have this effect—like a poultice on a wound, drawing up the legacy of corruption, old poison bubbling up through the cracks.
 The previous night had been a carelessly brutal window into the life of obscene wealth and influence that James could easily lead if he wanted, almost calculated to remind Ben of his own very different origins.

 “You fit,” James countered, voice low and firm.
 “And you did brilliantly last night.
 You can charm… you can talk to anyone.
 And they all love you.”